 What Do I Do In The Clinic, Each Day?

 What actually happens in a clinic, every day?

 Asking some key questions before admitting to a clinic can help you get a sense for what life is like in treatment, before committing.

-The normal first stage of treatment is detox.
+The time it takes to feel better at the initial stages of treatment is personal to each individual.
 The pace of your treatment can vary.
 For example, for those with lighter intake levels, progression beyond the detox phase of clinic work can happen in just a few days.
-Others may take much longer than this to progress.
+Sometimes, detox will last much longer.
 This level of variance between individuals is very normal.

 Also, make sure to ask to arrange a visit to look around the clinic, first.

 - Do you have a virtual online tour I can take?